vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 This hole in the ground is soft black, <br>
 with brown and blue.
 I felt Its call <br>
-to the depths, to an end less fall. <br>
+to the depths, to the end less fall. <br>
 There It was, a boy near the crack.

 The boy said: "I rose from the hole," <br>